klanchman/blog/content/post/2019-05-19 - Trashing macOS Server- Part 4.md

 series = "Trashing macOS Server"
 +++

-# Trashing macOS Server: Part 4 - Server Backups

 While I was using macOS Server, keeping files on the server itself backed up was easy with Time Machine.
 I wanted a similar solution for my Ubuntu server: frequent incremental backups that "just work".

 <div style="background-color: #f0f0f0; padding: 16px; margin-bottom: 1.7em;">
     This story is part of a series on migrating from macOS Server to Ubuntu Server.
     <br /><br />
-    You can find all of the other stories in the series <a href="/trashing-macos-server">here</a>.
+    You can find all of the other stories in the series <a href="/series/trashing-macos-server">here</a>.
 </div>

 ## Finding a Tool